 The plans are available to Etisalat's prepaid, postpaid and e-Life home broadband customers for a fixed rate of AED52.50 a month on mobile devices and AED105 over a computer using the eLife account.

-Etisalat said C'Me and BOTIM both meet the UAE's regulatory framework requirements to operate in the country, and new VoIP apps may be added if they meet the requirements, though no others have been yet introduced.
+Etisalat said C'Me and BOTIM both meet the UAE's regulatory framework requirements to operate in the country, and said new VoIP apps may be added if they meet the requirements, though no others have been yet introduced.

 The Dubai Smart Vision 2021, guided by Sheikh Mohammed Al Maktoum, the Vice President and Prime Minister of the UAE and Ruler of Dubai, includes the launch of over 100 smart initiatives and more than 1,000 smart services by two dozen government departments and private sector partner in less than three years.